jenni-westoby/Julia_GPU_examples/docs/src/Accessing_GPUs.md

 # Surely I don't really need to install a new operating system

 The CUDA toolkit and drivers are notoriously difficult to install.
 It might sound a bit mad, but installing a fresh version of Ubuntu 18.04 is the most reliable method for installing CUDA that I have found.
-Note, steps 4-6 are taken from the second answer here: https://askubuntu.com/questions/1028830/how-do-i-install-cuda-on-ubuntu-18-04, so a big thank you to eromod and N0rbert.
+Note, steps 4-6 are taken from the second answer [here](https://askubuntu.com/questions/1028830/how-do-i-install-cuda-on-ubuntu-18-04).